top of page

 Dance

 Capoeira also introduced my body to dance and its concepts.
-Musicality, shapes, cadence, timing, groove and movement connectivity, to name a few.
+Musicality, advanced footwork, shapes, cadence, timing, groove and movement connectivity, to name a few.

 My curiosity and desire to develop upon these things lead me to explore dance cultures.
 My interest in art, music and linguistics made me a natural fan of Hip Hop.

-These skills became central in my transition from Martial Arts to Stunts
+These skills became pivotal in my transition from Martial Arts and acrobatics, into Stunts

 Yoga